YuzhuoMa97/SPAmixPlus/README.md

 The empirical type I error rates of SPAmix, SPAGRM, and [REGENIE](https://rgcgithub.github.io/regenie/) were evaluated based on 1000,000 tests at a significance level of 0.00005.
 If prevalences (or case-control ratios) were the same in EUR and EAS populations, then all methods can control type I error rates well.
 However, if prevalences (or case-control ratios) were different in EUR and EAS populations, **although incorporating SNP-derived ancestry PCs as covariates, SPAGRM can have inflated or deflated type I error rates** depending on prevalence (case-control ratios) and MAF in EUR and EAS populations.
 Meanwhile, the other two methods can still control type I error rates reasonably well.

 ![plot](https://github.com/YuzhuoMa97/SPAmixPlus/blob/main/Simulation%20studies/Figures/typeIerror_rates_pheno_hetero_GRAB_SPAGRM_GRM_I_GRAB_SPAmix_REGENIE.jpeg)

+# SPAmix+ can control for population structure and family relatedness